bmc/spark-hive-udf/README.md

 ## Running in Spark

-The following Python code demonstrates the UDFs in this package and assumes that you've packaged the code into `target/scala-2.10/hiveudf_2.10-0.0.1.jar`.
+The following Python code demonstrates the UDFs in this package and assumes that you've packaged the code into `target/scala-2.11/spark-hive-udf_2.11-0.1.0.jar` and copied that jar to `/tmp`.

 These commands assume Spark local mode, but they should also work fine within a cluster manager like Spark Standalone or YARN.

-You can also use Hive UDFs from Scala, by the way.
+(You can also use Hive UDFs from Scala, by the way.)

 First, fire up PySpark:

 ```
-$ pyspark --jars target/scala-2.11/spark-hive-udf-0.1.0.jar
+$ pyspark --jars /tmp/spark-hive-udf_2.11-0.1.0.jar
 ```

 At the PySpark prompt, enter the following.
 (If you're using IPython,